Yet here comes another issue of my 24 hours in-itineraries – this time we are spending a day in Lisbon.

 Yet, if you do stay overnight and want to follow my itinerary, you better get the Via Viagem for € 6,40.
 Then you can take the metro from the airport to Alameda station.
 There you change to the green line down to Rossio station.

 Once you’re in the center, it’s still very easy to get around.
 The cheapest way is to get a Lisboa Card for 24 hours for 20 €.
 If you happen to stay longer, it’s also available for 48 hours for 34 € and for 72 hours for only € 42.

 With this card, you can use all public transport for free and you have free or discounted access to many museums and landmarks.
 It’s definitely worth it if you are following the rainy-day itinerary.
 If you need just a ticket because you won’t go to so many museums, the Via Viagem card is your best option.
 For 24 hours of unlimited rides on public transport – airport included – you pay only € 6,40.

 I think Lisbon likes its visitors and wants them to feel comfortable.
 What other reason could there be for the super-easy getting around?!
 Not only is there the fast and convenient bus from the airport going downtown alongside many places of interest.
 There is also the legendary tram #28 taking the visitor to many landmarks – for even not a hand full of Euros.

 In 1147 Dom Afonso Henriques conquered Lisbon to become the first king of Portugal.
 From then on the castle experienced glamorous and colorful times being home to Portuguese royalties.
 Today there is the archeological site along with galleries showing exhibits from great epochs.
-Actually, visiting this landmark is a good plan whether rain or shine since there is so much to see in- and outside.
+Actually, visiting this landmark is a good plan whether rain or shine since there is so much to see inside as well as outside.

-The citadel is open November to February from 9 a. m. to 6 p. m.
+The citadel is open from November to February between 9 a. m. and 6 p. m.

 From March to October they open from 9 a. m. to 9 p. m.